socialismconference/songbook.github.io/songs/preacher-and-the-slave.md

 If you fight hard for children and wife
 Try to get something good in this life
-re'You a sinner and bad man, they tell
+You're a sinner and bad man, they tell
 When you die you will sure go to hell.

 > Chorus Type #1